Picture this… it’s a cold, wintery evening. You’re home from a long day at work and the kids have been fussing all afternoon.

 For more info, check out this amazing guide from That Skinny Chick Can Bake.

-- Grease your cake pan with about ¼ cup butter.
+- Grease your cake pan with about ¼ cup of butter.
 Wipe the butter onto a paper towel and use this to swipe around the edges and base.

 - For a vegan or dairy-free alternative, grease your cake pan with cooking spray.